Motorhome insurance vs caravan insurance: what is the difference?

 Motorhome: yes, RTA 1988.
 Caravan: no. Third party liability for a towed caravan is covered by your towing vehicle policy, not a separate caravan policy.

 Touring (towed, moves between sites) and static (fixed location, park home).
-Each requires a different policy.
+Each needs a different policy.
 Motorhome insurance covers neither.

 Your motorhome policy covers third party towing liability only.
-Damage or theft of the caravan itself requires a separate caravan policy.
+Damage or theft of the caravan itself needs a separate caravan policy.
 Both are needed if you tow.

 Motorhome insurance averages around £500 per year.
 Touring caravan insurance averages around £145.
 The gap reflects the motorhome’s self-propelled vehicle risk.

-Caravan insurers require approved hitch locks and often ALKO wheel locks as policy conditions.
+Caravan insurers ask for approved hitch locks and often ALKO wheel locks as policy conditions.
 Motorhome insurers focus on immobilisers and trackers.
 Different products, different requirements.

-NCD from a caravan policy does not transfer to a motorhome policy.
+NCD from a caravan policy doesn’t transfer to a motorhome policy.
 Each product builds its own separate claims history.
 Start fresh when switching from one to the other.

 Many leisure vehicle owners are unsure which policy applies to their situation, particularly when they own multiple vehicles or are switching between leisure vehicle types.
 Here are the most common scenarios.